aws-amplify/docs/ios/storage.md

 The mutation operation doesn't require any specific changes in method signature.
 It requires only an S3ObjectInput with `bucket`, `key`, `region`, `localUri`, and `mimeType`.
 Now when you do a mutation, it automatically uploads the specified file to Amazon S3 using the `AWSS3TransferUtility` client internally.

-## Working with Pre-Signed URLS
+## Working with access levels in your app code

 By default, all Amazon S3 resources are private.
 If you want your users to have access to Amazon S3 buckets or objects, you can assign appropriate permissions with an [IAM policy](http://docs.aws.amazon.com/IAM/latest/UserGuide/PoliciesOverview.html).

-### Working with access levels in your app code
+### IAM Policy Based Permissions

-When you upload objects to the S3 bucket the Amplify CLI creates, you must manually prepend the appropriate access-level information to the object.
+When you upload objects to the S3 bucket the Amplify CLI creates, you must manually prepend the appropriate access-level information to the `key`.
 The correct prefix - `public/`, `protected/` or `private/` - will depend on the access level of the object as documented in the [Storage Access section](./storage#storage-access).
 For example:

 ```swift
 let s3Object = S3ObjectInput()